Your shopping basket

 Demeter

-• Petrochemical derivatives (benzene, hexane, propylene glycol, butylene glycol, etc.), chelating agents (EDTA) and synthetic fragrances are prohibited.
+• Petrochemical derivatives (benzene, hexane, propylene glycol, butylene glycol, etc.), chelating agents (EDTA), and synthetic fragrances are prohibited.

-• Parabens, EDTA, borates and triclosan are prohibited.
+• Parabens, EDTA, borates, and triclosan are prohibited.

 • No minimum percentage of organic or natural ingredients

-• No biodiversity preservation policy
+• No biodiversity conservation policy

 Vegetarian Society